Last Updated: May 29, 2022

 Others love the app, and most use it for years now.
 They think WhatsApp is easy to use and love that it keeps them connected with their relatives and friends worldwide.

-Telegram’s rating on the Apple App Store is 4.3 out of 5 formed on over 111 thousand users reviews, while on Google Play scores 4.5 out of 5 and based on over 7 million ratings.
+Telegram’s rating on the Apple App Store is 4.3 out of 5 formed on over 140,000 user reviews, while on Google Play it scores 4.5 out of 5 based on over 11 million ratings.

 Out of the smallest number of evaluations, Signal got the highest rates, even though it is the youngest of the three platforms.
-Signal’s score on the Apple App Store is 4.7, based on almost 370 thousand ratings, and Signal on Google Play scores 4.5 out of over 1.4 million ranks.
+Signal’s score on the Apple App Store is 4.7, based on over 470,000 ratings, and Signal on Google Play scores 4.5 out of nearly 2 million ranks.

-Mostly, people have good impressions of Signal, although problems the majority is facing are with notifications for messages and calls, delay when messages are sent.
+Mostly, people have good impressions of Signal, although problems the majority are facing are with notifications for messages and calls, and delays when messages are sent.
 Calls don’t always connect, and when they do, the quality isn’t that good.
 Another common problem is sharing photos and videos, their quality downgrades, or they don’t even load.
 What people love the most is the app’s security and the fact that Signal can take over their phone’s SMS service.

-Numerous people found in Signal what was missing in WhatsApp and switched because of WhatsApp’s new policy, but many people are on Signal thanks to none other than Elon Musk.
+Numerous people found in Signal what was missing in WhatsApp and switched because of WhatsApp’s privacy and security issues, but many people are on Signal thanks to none other than Elon Musk.
 CEO of Tesla Motors and one of the world’s wealthiest people wrote on Twitter: “Use Signal”.
 He is not the only one to recommend Signal either.
 Notorious whistleblower and privacy advocate Edward Snowden and Jack Dorsey, CEO of Twitter and Square, both said they trust and use Signal.

 After all of this, can we answer the questions from the very beginning?
 Which app is the best?
 Unfortunately, the answer is not that simple.
 It greatly depends on what you value the most, what is the right fit for you, and your needs for social messaging applications.

 It all comes down to your personal preference.
-Is it WhatsApp which was people’s choice until recently, Telegram with special features or Signal, the most secure messaging app?
+Is it WhatsApp which is still the most popular messaging app globally, Telegram with special features or Signal, the most secure messaging app?
 We hope that our WhatsApp vs Telegram vs Signal Comparison helps you reach that decision.

 No, Facebook can’t read your messages or listen to your calls.
 WhatsApp explains that the changes are related to optional business features on WhatsApp and that it doesn’t influence messages with your family or friends in any way.